srcshelton/gentoo-ebuilds/README.md

 Various [Gentoo Linux](http://www.gentoo.org/) ebuilds, to provide out-of-tree packages and miscellaneous fixes.

+Also included is a script named `list-repo-updates.sh`, which will list any packages which exist with identical versions in both this repository and the main portage tree, but which still have the stock upstream package installed.

 # Raspberry Pi tools and utilities